 One of the most exciting potential findings in CBD cocktails is how they may reduce the unwanted effects associated with alcohol.
-Studies such as this have tried to determine whether CBD could diminish brain-cell damage caused by excessive alcohol consumption.
+Studies such as this have tried to determine whether CBD could diminish brain-cell damage caused by excessively drinking alcohol.
+Alcohol use disorder are very common.
 The findings may shock you!

 Another study proposed that taking CBD may combat the harm alcohol can do to our livers.
 More data is needed on the correlation between decreased blood alcohol content (BAC) and CBD, but the early findings are promising.
 This study monitored the BAC level of people who took a combination of alcohol and CBD.
 The results are exciting, to say the least.